metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

     at TCP.onconnection (net.js:1497:10)
 ```

-Hah, didn’t take long for things to south again.
+Hah, didn’t take long for things to south, the exact same error again 😔.
 We hooked the libc wrapper for `accept4` but it was never called?

 Here are a few reasons that I can think of why this could not be working: